van001/lesscode/readme.md

 I will define clear composition strategy to combines functions from similar or different categories.

 > I will define composition function as '$'.
 It will be of arbitrary arity, so we won't  use currying.
-Also since it's a one of kind, we will not say $A, but simple $.
+Also since it's a one of kind, we will not say $A (used lated for special case), but simple $.
+Eventaully I will define parallel composition using $$, $$$, $$$$ or $A, to allow upto 3 parallel composition or parallel composition of any arity ($A).

 #### Structure preserving functions
 By default all the functions that preserve the structure are composable within that category.